LindSof/ITBBA_2024_information_security/H1-report.md

 He finds out that everyone who's been in the Slack chats is fake.
 Theres a Website called PND Design but the whole company makes no sense.

 Connor publishes this story on Reddit and a lot of people want to help him research further.
 Some people say they've had similar experiences.

+Sof's comment: The task was enjoyable and cool.
+I don't know what I would have done in a similar cenario, but maybe trying to "apply" to the company that hired the fake Connor and seeing what excatly they were doing would be interesting.
+The points made in the end sound like the most plausible reasons for why someone would do this.